List of Jamestown colonists: De La Warr's mission

-Other settlers in 1610-11
+Other settlers 1610-11

-The Hercules (of Rye), which had left in July, 1610, returned to Virginia on April, 1611, with 30 immigrants (captained by Robert Adams).
+The Hercules (of Rye), which had departed Virginia in July, 1610, returned to Virginia on April, 1611, with 30 passengers (captained by Robert Adams).

-The Noah brought ancient planter Henry Coltman in August, 1610.
-In c.
-September 1610, the Dainty arrived with "twelve men, one woman, three horses, and provisions..."
 Captained by Nathaniel West, the Mary Ann brought over widow Mistress Francis West.
-The Mary and Thomas (Note: Ship Mary and Thomas is often referred to as Mary and James) brought over William Tucker.
+The Mary and Thomas (Note: Ship Mary and Thomas name is often documented as Mary and James or Mary James.) brought over William Tucker and Richard Bolton (Boulten).